 Where do the teams play?

-New for 2017, our Premier teams have been accepted to participate in the E9/BHL!
-The E9/BHL is considered one of the top leagues in New England and we are proud to be joining the league.
-We will also continue to host Elite & Select teams within the Premier Hockey League of New England (PHL-formerly MPDHL).
+Our Premier teams participate in the E9/BHL, one of the top leagues in New England.
+We will also continue to host Elite & Select teams within the Premier Hockey League of New England (PHL).
 We are allowed to place multiple teams at each level and therefore will make as many competitive teams as possible.
 The three levels of play provide opportunities for various skill levels to compete at the proper level of play.

 What is offered at the Mite Level?

 The Walpole Express will host at least one Premier travel team, as well as an in-house Mite League.
 The Express Mite League will consist of 4-6 teams that play a weekly half ice game.
 Teams will play 4v4 on our Olympic sheet.
 The half ice game format allows for players to get more touches on the puck and most importantly always be involved in the play.

 What if my child is not yet ready for a Mite team?

 We will continue to offer our popular Mite Development League, as well as our Learn To Play Hockey (Little Engines) league.
 We also offer a Learn To Skate programs.
 For more information about Learn To Skate, Little Engines, or Mite Development League, click here.

 My player skates for their high school team.
 What programs are available to them?